COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 # Inventory

-## Note of Acknowledgement.
-The base structure for the process was very much inspired by that of San Francisco's inventory, and it's important to acknowledge the wonderful work Joy Bonaguro, the CDO of San Francisco did in creating this process.
-A blog post about the process can be seen at the [DataSF Blog](http://datasf.org/blog/5-ways-to-scale-mountain-of-data/)

 ## Purpose
 The purpose of the Data Inventory is to get a bird's eye view of data we have in the city and to assist stakeholders--such as the Mayor, the Council, and the public--to be able to identify data sets they consider high value for publication.
 However, the inventory process was designed to have the following additional benefits: